 No - the stepmother does not have legal standing to sue the biological mother for child support.
-In other words, the person attempting to bring the legal action must, in the Court's eyes, have a significant interest or attachment to the subject of the suit/cause of action/claim for child support....Read more »
+In other words, the person attempting to bring the legal action must, in the Court's eyes, have a significant interest or attachment to the subject of the suit/cause of action/claim for child...Read more »

 His mother won't allow me to see him alone when I go there it is in her boyfriend home and with his family.
 I am CPD Cadet now and won't be able to go see him now but I do want to see him alone on Sept when I am done.
-To drive there and then to her friends home another hour to see him for a...
+To drive there and then to her friends home another hour to see him...
 Read more »

 In most cases - no - the court will consider only the parent's income when establishing the individual child support obligation for that parent; it will not take into account how much their fiance/new spouse earns.

 My parents and i will be picking and dropping him off since 2012.
 And i just noticed the order has expired.
 And he always said he was bein so nice to pick up his son up, and said it my responsibility, he will always threaten me to call the police (me not knowing the order was expired) so he’ll...
 Read more »